kelseyhai/AnarchoTech-StudyTree/train-the-trainers/practice-labs/introduction-to-securing-virtualized-secure-shell-servers/README.md

 This process must be done twice; once for either machine.

 1. `cd` into the directory of the machine.
+1. Run `vagrant up` to get the machine turned on.
+1. Use `vagrant ssh` to get into the machine.
 1. Use the command `ip a` to show the network IP addresses for each device.
 1. At the bottom of that output, typically on device 3 (`eth1` or `enp0s8`, for example), you should see output similar to the following: